xiaohan2012/daily-reading/august/tensorflow-multilable.md

    - the larger the `x`, the closer to 1
    - the smaller the `x`, the closer to 0
    - 0.5 is the threshold between 0 and 1 by default

+# computing precision and recall

+using `tf.metrics.precision` and `tf.metrics.recall`.

+actually computes the "micro" version (takes into account of label imbalance).

+remember to initialize local variables as well because the above two functions using

+`sess.run(tf.local_variables_initializer())`

+see mu (my post)[https://stackoverflow.com/questions/45720291/failedpreconditionerror-while-using-tensorlfow-metrics-recall/45720460#45720460] for more

+# where to put variable initializer

+I mean this: `sess.run(tf.global_variables_initializer())`

+- **after** all variables are defiend
+- or **before** actual training begins